Homepage > Education and Learning > Schools > Find a School > School Search

 Links to information

-Prior to entry to our school, it is usual for families of pupils with SEND to visit for a tour of the school.
+Prior to entry to our school, we encourage families of pupils with SEND to visit for a tour of the school.
 If appropriate a meeting can be held with the school’s SENCO to discuss the pupil’s needs.
 Information from this meeting will be shared with the class teacher.
 We also discuss your child’s needs with the previous school in order to better understand your child's behaviour, abilities and social needs.
-Transition plans are put into place and if necessary we will arrange some additional visits, so that your child can spend some time with their class teacher and peers and get used to their new school environment.
+Transition plans are put into place and if necessary we will arrange additional visits, so that your child can spend some time with their class teacher and peers and get used to their new school environment.

 Transition from our school to a new setting varies according to a child’s needs.
 We often invite a member of staff from the new setting into school to observe the child here.
 Our SENCO will also arrange a meeting with the SENCO at the new school to share important information/support that the child may need.
 We may then arrange for the child to visit the new setting if we have the staffing capacity to do so.
 In order to support the new setting, we offer additional meetings between our class teachers/support staff to meet with staff at the new setting.
 We also take into consideration the parent’s wishes in relation to transition and often meet with the child’s parents to discuss what they would like to happen.
 Finally, we will pass on all records before the child begins at their new setting.